Housing Assistance and Eviction & Foreclosure Moratorium for Residential & Commercial Properties

 Suspension of Evictions and Foreclosures

 Governor Baker signed a bill on April 20, 2020, that places a hold on all eviction and foreclosure proceedings for residential and commercial tenants.
 Businesses & individuals will receive protection under this new law.
 Unless the health or safety of other tenants is at risk, this law will prohibit landlords from filing eviction cases.
 While this bill does not relieve a residential or commercial tenant of their responsibility to pay their rent or mortgage, it does offer protection for those who are unable to make these payments as a result of the economic hardships caused by the COVID-19 crisis.
 The new law does not eliminate or reduce an obligation to pay rent.
 Individuals and businesses that can pay rent should continue to do so and should work collaboratively with their landlords when they are unable to pay rent.
-On July 21st, Governor Baker extended moratorium on evictions and foreclosures for 60 days, until October 17th.
+On June 16, 2021, Governor Baker extended moratorium on evictions and foreclosures, until April 1, 2022.
 Click here to read the full press release.

 To avoid having to pay late fees or receiving a negative credit report, the law requires tenants to send a form of hardship notice to their landlord within 30 days of every missed rent payment.
 That means if a tenant missed paying rent due April 1, the tenant must send the form by April 30 (3 days from now).
 One form must be filled out for each month of a missed payment.
 If a tenant is unable to fill out and transmit the form, they can also email or post a letter to the landlord with the same information.
 Direct link to form: https://www.mass.gov/doc/form-ofnotice-and-documentation-covid-19-hardship-residential-tenant/download

 Click here for more information: Moratorium on evictions and foreclosures.